4 Steps to Navigate Medicare Open Enrollment

 Covered drugs often change year to year for each insurance company

-Once you are 65, Medicare is an important part of managing your healthcare costs.
+Once you reach age 65, Medicare is an important part of managing your healthcare costs.
 Use the annual open enrollment period to consider whether your current Medicare Advantage plan or Plan D coverage still fits your needs.
-Then review your available options and make a change, if needed.
-Visit Medicare.gov for more information and resources or contact your state health insurance assistance program for help evaluating your choices.
+Then review your available plan options and make a change, if needed.

 1Some states allow for at least some guaranteed issuance beyond the initial 6-month enrollment period.
 If you live in CA, CT, ID, IL, MA, ME, MO, NV, NY, OR, WA, check with your state's health insurance assistance program or your Medicare insurance advisor for state-specific information.